timfong888/youtubeSubscriptions/README.md

 ```

 **Parameters:**
+- `userId` (required): User ID that matches the one used in googleOauth service
 - `maxResults` (optional): Number of videos to return (1-100, default: 25)
 - `publishedAfter` (optional): ISO 8601 date string to filter videos published after this date
 - `excludeList` (optional): Array of video IDs to exclude from results